jmade/jmade.github.io/index.md

 Welcome to my portfolio.

-My name is **Justin Madewell**
+My name is **Justin**.

-I'm a Software Engineer who specializes in **mobile development**.
+I'm a Software Engineer 👨🏻‍💻

-I enjoy writing code in `Swift` and working with the iOS-SDK to create great mobile applications.
+I enjoy writing code in `Swift` and working with the iOS-SDK to create great mobile experiences.

 I live in **Indianapolis, Indiana** with my two wonderful boys and amazing [wife](https://www.instagram.com/mama.madewell/).